inno-devops-labs/S24-core-course-labs/app_python/CI.md

 # CI Workflow Best Practices

 This document outlines the best practices implemented in the CI workflow of our project.
-These practices help improve the efficiency, reliability, and security of our CI process.
+These practices help improve the efficiency, reliability, and security of our CI process

 ## Workflow Status Badge